 So why is there still such a strong focus on Instructor-led training?
 There are four main reasons:

-1. ILT is Still the Most Used Training Delivery Method
+1. Instructor Led Training is Still the Most Used Training Delivery Method

 ILT is one of the largest areas of expenditure for nearly every Training Organization.
 Based on data from ATD, in addition to representing half of the hours delivered, often, ILT still represents 70% of training budgets.
 The Instructor Led Training percentage is even higher in large organizations – those with 10,000+ employees—at 73%.
 And for high-consequence industries, ILT makes up the 80%.
+ILT is especially important in the aviation or health and safety industries, which have critical needs for an aviation training management system or a safety training management system to manage and meet their crucial training objectives.
 Significantly, Training Organizations are not alone in using ILT as the main resource to develop their employee’s skills.

 If ILT isn’t going away, the primary reason is that some topics are simply much better taught live than online.
 According to a 2015 Brandon Hall Group study, 56% of Instructor-Led Training modules are deemed highly effective against 21% of eLearning modules.
 According to Training Magazine, 30% of sales training, onboarding, executive development, leadership and interpersonal skills training programs contain no online component at all.
 Indeed, these skills can be effectively delivered only through dynamic interactions between a learner and the instructor, and between learner and fellow colleagues.